AbhijeetMaske/APITesting/README.md

 2. URL: A type of URI that specifies where a resource is located and how to retrieve it.
 3. URN: A type of URI that identifies a resource by name, without specifying its location.

+### Feature & Resourse
+**Feature**
+- In manual testing, the term feature refers to the functionality or capability of the software that needs to be tested.
+A feature could be anything from a login functionality, a search option, or an account management system in a web or mobile application.
+- Testers manually interact with these features to ensure they work as expected.
+For instance, they might test the "Login" feature by entering valid and invalid credentials, verifying expected outcomes like successful login or error messages.

+Example in Manual Testing:
+- Feature: "Login functionality"
+  - Test Scenario: Verify that a user can log in using valid credentials.
+  - Test Case: Enter username and password, and verify successful login.

+**Resource**
+- In API automation testing, the term resource is used to refer to a specific entity or functionality exposed by the API.
+A resource could represent something like a user, product, order, or any other entity that the API interacts with.
+- In API testing, you don't test via a user interface; instead, you test resources directly by sending HTTP requests (e.g., GET, POST, PUT, DELETE) to perform actions on these resources.

+Example in API Testing:
+- Resource: "User"
+   - HTTP Methods:
+     - GET /api/users: Retrieve a list of users.
+     - POST /api/users: Create a new user.
+     - PUT /api/users/123: Update user 123.
+     - DELETE /api/users/123: Delete user 123.

 # 2

 POSTMAN - API Testing tool